michaltykac/proshade/README.md

 # Using the Python module

-ProSHADE also provides a module, which allows the same programmatical access to the ProSHADE tool as the dynamic C++ library.
+ProSHADE also provides a module which allows the same programmatical access to the ProSHADE tool as the dynamic C++ library.
 This module is produced using the PyBind11 tool ( https://github.com/pybind/pybind11 ) and supports the numpy array data types as both input and output of the C++ function calls.

-## Python modules installation notes

- There are several caveats that the user should be aware of before using the python modules.
-This section will discuss these, but if there are any issues installing the modules, please contact the author.

- **Automatic installation**
- - The python modules will be installed automatically as long as the CMake version on your system is version **3.4** or higher.
-If you do not want python modules installed, the CMake command-line option -DBUILD_PYTHON=FALSE can be used to accomplish just that.

-**Python versions**
- - The CMake installation scripts use the PyBind11 CMake module to find the current system python version and will then produce ProSHADE python module specific for this version.
-Be warned that using module compiled for different version will cause segfaults and other unexpected behaviour.
-On the other hand, the PyBind11 CMake module seems to deal with multiple python environments well, so using Anaconda or similar environment manager is recommended, although you will have to build ProSHADE module for each environment separately.

-**Module locations**
- - This section needs to be finished...

 ## Python module examples